3

 Showtimes: 7:00pm, 8:10pm, 9:15pm

-Millennium Square Stargazing Night (GO)
+Millennium Square Stargazing Night (NO GO for Saturday)

-Everyone is invited to join us and Durham Skies on Saturday, March 24 for stargazing at the edge of Lake Ontario.
-Take a free look through different kinds of telescopes (including solar-filtered scopes) to get close-up looks at sunspots, craters on the Moon, the winter constellations setting in the west chased by the stars of spring rising in the east.
+Everyone is invited to join us and Durham Skies on June 23 for stargazing at the edge of Lake Ontario.
+Take a free look through different kinds of telescopes (including solar-filtered scopes) to get close-up looks at sunspots, craters on the Moon, brilliant Venus, giant Jupiter and Saturn with its rings.
 Peer deep into space and try your hand at spotting faint star clusters and nebulae.
+You can even bring your own telescope along and we'll give you expert advice on how to use it better.